-An advanced study of painting stressing independent work with an emphasis on creativity and critical thinking.
+This course is an advanced study of painting stressing independent work with an emphasis on creativity and critical thinking.
 Lecture one hour per week.
 Studio: four hours per week.
 Prerequisites: AR 141 and AR 241.
-Since this is a required course for Art & Design majors the priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors. \$40 lab fee.
+Since this is a required course for Art & Design majors the priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors. (\$40 lab fee).